SalamiSimon/AndRoot-Root-Helper/README.md

 ## Introduction

-AndRoot-Root-Helper is a command-line tool designed to simplify the process of rooting your Android device using ADB (Android Debug Bridge) commands.
+AndRoot-Root-Helper is a GUI tool designed to simplify the process of rooting your Android device using ADB (Android Debug Bridge) commands.
 While it may not be a professionally developed application and is still a work in progress, it aims to provide a convenient way for users to execute the necessary ADB commands to unlock the bootloader, manipulate image files, and flash/boot patched files on their Android devices.

 ---